 - 1. Faculty, staff and clinicians are expected to follow the file checkout procedures whenever removing a client file from the file room.
 All files should be signed out and the checkout card inserted in place of the file when it is removed. - 2.
 This procedure enables the staff to determine the whereabouts of every file at all times and to retrieve it when needed. - 3.
 If the student passes a file to another person involved with the case (e.g., clinical faculty, team member), the student must change the name on the checkout card to reflect the name of the person to whom the file has been given.
 The person whose name appears on the checkout card is the one held responsible for the file. - 4.
 Files must not be removed from Pomeroy Hall.
-The only exception to this is if the clinician and clinical faculty are conducting an off-site diagnostic evaluation, treatment session, consultation, or attending a team meeting off-site where the file is needed during off-site service delivery. - 5.
+The only exception to this is if the clinician and clinical faculty are conducting an off-site diagnostic evaluation, treatment session, consultation, or attending a team meeting off-site where the file is needed during off-site service delivery.
+Clinical faculty will be the responsible person in charge of the file in the rare event that this situation occurs. - 5.
 The UVM Eleanor M. Luse Center client files must not be left in any off-site location and must not be left unattended in any on or off-site location.
 Contents can be shared only with those for whom the client/family has given written permission for the release of information.
 Contents of client files may NOT be photocopied by students. - 6.
 During the day at the University of Vermont Eleanor M. Luse Center, files being used in the public areas of the clinic MUST NOT be left unattended.
 Public areas include the main office, copy room, Business Manager's Office, computer lab, and shared offices (i.e., any space that is not a faculty member's office).
-When leaving a public space while in possession of a client file, the student should take the file with him/her or place it in a locked drawer, locked file cabinet, or locker. - 7.
-To comply with the Federal Law pertaining to the Health Insurance Portability and Accountability Act (HIPAA), faculty/staff are asked to remove from public view any client files that may be on the surface of their desks or any other visible location and place them in drawers or file cabinets when not in use.
+When leaving a public space while in possession of a client file, the student should take the file with him/her or place it in a locked drawer, locked file cabinet, or locker.

+- 7. To comply with the Federal Law pertaining to the Health Insurance Portability and Accountability Act (HIPAA), faculty/staff are asked to remove from public view any client files that may be on the surface of their desks or any other visible location and place them in drawers or file cabinets when not in use.
 This would prevent any outside visitor in the office access to private and confidential information.
-When away from the office, all client files must be stored in a locked filing cabinet and the door to the office must be locked.

-8. Faculty and students are expected to recycle all drafts of reports in special confidential, "to be shredded" recycling bins.
+When away from the office, all client files must be stored in a locked filing cabinet and the door to the office must be locked. - 8.
+Faculty and students are expected to recycle all drafts of reports in special confidential, "to be shredded" recycling bins.
 One is in the Graduate Student Workroom and the other in the faculty mailroom.
-All electronic records and reports should be de-identified or deleted at the end of every semester or following the termination of therapy.
-All electronic files should be deleted from recorders (iPhones/iPads, smart pens, etc.) as soon as the reports are completed.
 Digital recordings will be permanently deleted from the video system every six months.
 Any copy of a report being preserved, as a model/example must have all identifying information deleted or blackened to render the report anonymous and protect the privacy of the client and his/her identity.